Bhutan–India border: History

 Britain had begun conquering India from the 17th century, gradually expanding their rule and creating British India.
 This brought them into conflict with Bhutan, with Cooch Behar being annexed by Britain in 1770 and a peace treaty signed in 1774 which recognised Bhutan's then borders.
-Boundary disputes flared up repeatedly in the first half of the 1800s, with Britain annexing the Bengal and Assam Duars in 1841–42.
+Boundary disputes flared up repeatedly in the first half of the 1800s, with Britain annexing the Bengal and Assam Duars in 1841–1842.
 Continuing tensions led to the Bhutan War of 1860–65; by the subsequent Treaty of Sinchula Bhutan permanently ceded the Bengal and Assam Duars and parts of Dewangiri.
 Some further modifications to the boundary were made in 1910 via the Treaty of Punakha.

 In 1947 India gained independence from Britain, and two years later it signed a treaty with Bhutan by which it recognised the country's sovereignty, though retaining significant influence over its foreign affairs.
 The boundary was further detailed and refined in the 1973-1984 period through talks between Bhutan and India.
 Border disputes of a relatively minor nature existed concerning part of the border with Arunachal Pradesh, and the region between Sarbhang and Geylegphug.
 In 2006 a final border demarcation treaty was signed.
 A new friendship and cooperation treaty granting Bhutan greater freedom in external matters was signed in 2007.

 Transport and crossings

 The border between Bhutan and India is the only land access into entering Bhutan, as the border with China is completely closed.
-The single entry point for foreign nationals is between the towns of Jaigaon, Alipurduar subdivision, Alipurduar District in the Indian state of West Bengal and Phuntsholing, in South West Bhutan.
+As of November 7, 2024 there are two entry points for foreign nationals between Bhutan and India.
+One is the longstanding one between the towns of Jaigaon, Alipurduar subdivision, Alipurduar District in the Indian state of West Bengal and Phuntsholing, in South West Bhutan.
+The second is the Darranga Immigration checkpoint between the Eastern border town of Samdrupjongkhar, Bhutan and the state of Assam, India.